kverose-kan/MarioBrosGodot/README.md

 # MarioBrosGodot
-An unfinished recreated of Mario Bros in Godot.
+An unfinished recreation of Mario Bros in Godot.